 RoHS limits the concentrations of the following hazardous chemicals found in EEE products:

-For all of the prohibited chemicals listed above, Maximum Concentration Value (MCV) is 0.1% or 1,000 ppm, with the exception of cadmium, which has a ten times lower threshold of 0.01% or 100 ppm.
+For all of the prohibited chemicals listed above, the Maximum Concentration Value (MCV) is 0.1% or 1,000 ppm, except for cadmium, which has a ten times lower threshold of 0.01% or 100 ppm.
 Notably, the concentrations of these restricted compounds are regulated at the homogenous materials that comprise each component.

 International bodies have been creating RoHS standards to assist manufacturers, importers, and third parties in evaluating products regarding this legislation.
 There are various RoHS standards.
 With this RoHS FAQ, we are presenting the following two examples: